Your Veterinary Career – Time for a Fresh Approach?

-Nobody really saw it coming…a pandemic…there were rumblings and mentions but it’s a shock to anyone’s system when it really happens…but once we get over that initial world-altering jolt, therein lies opportunity and optimism.
-Not the hand wringing, unscrupulous kind…more like the “When life gives you lemons, make lemonade” kind.
+Nobody really saw it coming…a pandemic…there were rumblings and mentions but it’s a shock to anyone’s system when it really happens…but now that we are beginning to see some light at the end of the tunnel, opportunity lies ahead and there is room for optimism…they say “When life gives you lemons, make lemonade”…

 It seems like every day there’s that dog who is always swallowing socks, the cat who is coughing up too many hairballs, or the lizard who’s suddenly lethargic.
 It’s not that you don’t care about these cherished pets, or about their owners’ peace of mind – we know that you always will.
 It’s just that, after a few years of this, some Vets find themselves looking for something new – new challenges, new procedures, new ways to learn and grow…and sometimes a new approach to Vet Life as we know it, with a little Work-Life Balance too.